Wood Cable Railing Cost

 Stainless Steel Cable Railing Posts

 Using stainless steel on your cable railing system will give your railing extra strength and durability.
+It will cost $140-220 per linear foot, depending on the grade of your stainless steel.
 Viewrail offers 304 stainless steel and 2205 duplex stainless steel posts.
 304 stainless steel is a great option for outdoor projects that are not near the water.
 2205 duplex stainless steel posts are ideal for the toughest environments.
 This is the same material that is used on deep sea oil rigs, high-traffic tourist areas, and other saltwater locations.
 Stainless steel cable railing posts will cost about $150 per post for 304 stainless steel, and $200 per post for 2205 duplex stainless steel.

 Corners Add Cost

 A general rule of thumb for planning out the cost of your cable railing project is that corners add cost.
 If cable simply runs through a post, it will cost less than a corner post which holds the tension for each line of cable.
-Since corner posts tension the runs of cable, they require hardware which will increase your total railing cost.
+Since corner posts tension the runs of cable, they require cable railing hardware which will increase your total railing cost.
+Check out the glass railing cost guide for a comparison between cable and glass railing.